-- The Company is financed by long-term borrowings at fixed rates and has access to short-term borrowing facilities at floating rates of interest. - As at 31 March 2024, 100% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 25 years. - Financial covenant monitoring is in place. - Regulatory adjustments control the effect of taxation changes.
+- The Company is financed by long-term borrowings at fixed rates and has access to short-term borrowing facilities at floating rates of interest. - As at 31 March 2024, 100% of the Company's long-term borrowings were at fixed rates and the average maturity for these borrowings was 14 years. - Financial covenant monitoring is in place. - Regulatory adjustments control the effect of taxation changes.

-Customer service
+Customer Service

-Loss of reputation, financial penalties.
+Loss of reputation, financial penalties

-- Customer service improvement plan
+- · Customer service improvement plan.

-- Engagement with ISG and DRP.
+- Engagement with the ISG and DRP.

-- Industry collaboration.
+- · Industry collaboration.

-- Relationships with customer support partners and organisations.
+- Relationship with customer support partners and organisations.

 - Power of 10 (out of 10) initiative.

-- Employee training and development.
+- · Employee training and development.

-Internal Control
+Internal control